conda/governance/README.md

   * at least 3 members voting, with all votes being "yes"
   * at least 50% participation, with greater than 50% "yes" votes to pass

-## Ratification of this Document

-In order initiate the conda Organization described here, anyone is able to participate and become a member of the starting [Steering Council](#steering-council) (or [Emeritus Steering](#emeritus-steering)).
-In order to be founding Steering Council team member, an individual must perform the following actions:

-1. Each individual has to participate in the vote to ratify this governance document,
-2. Each individual has to personally add their own name - and only their own name - to the `steering.csv` or `emeritus.csv` file.

-These criteria are intended to be inclusive while having founding Steering Council members demonstrate a real interest in participating.

-Interested individuals should use their own judgment and discretion when determining if they should be a founding Steering Council member.
-Being a founding Steering Council member implies the intention to participate in this organization through voting, governance discussions, Steering Council meetings, etc.  If you are not in a current position to have this level of engagement but anticipate this level of engagement at a future date, consider signing on with initial emeritus status.

-There is no obligation or need to become a Steering Council member, if this is not relevant to you.
-This organization will be making a number of sub-teams, which we welcome and invite the broader conda ecosystem to participate in, when it is of interest.

-We encourage everyone to find their niche in this organization, and welcome participation at any and all levels.

-The vote for ratification of this governance document is public and requires a 75% majority of those participating in the vote to pass.

-### Timeline

-1. A draft version of this document will be proposed for general review and comment (RFC).
-This RFC period must last at least 7 days before a vote can be called.
-2. A vote on the reviewed document is called and will be open for exactly 7 days.
-   * If the vote fails, return to step 1.
-   * If the vote passes, continue to step 2.
-3. Individuals who participated in the vote are able to add themselves to the `steering.csv` or `emeritus.csv` file.
-After doing so, they are considered members of the Steering Council.

-If for some reason someone is unable to make the timeline when the vote is called, that person can always be added to the Steering Council later via the normal process.

 ## Current Steering Council Members